Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_intro.md

 The Tungsten Moon Demo includes the basic flight mechanics of the full Tungsten Moon game, with a minimal set of exploration goals.

+## What's Going On Here?

+Tungsten Moon Demo puts you in the virtual seat of the AMC Sky Dart utility/logistics spacecraft.
+Alone on a one million square kilometer moon made of solid Tungsten, your goal is to figure out how to fly the Sky Dart safely.
+There are a total of twenty round landing pads spread across the surface of the moon.
+Find each pad and land on it safely.
+When you do, the flashing red light in the center of the pad will turn green.
+Now go find the next one!

+## The Goal of the Game

+Safely visit every pad and turn its light from red to green.
+That's it.
+Simple!